hhhapz/openJuice/README.md

 ## Overview:
 🍊 Open-source re-engineering of the game [*100% Orange Juice!*](https://store.steampowered.com/app/282800).
-This does not aim to be a one-to-one recreation of the game but rather a port of the game as a CLI program.
+This does not aim to be a one-to-one recreation of the game but rather a port of the game as a TUI program.

 This project is written independently for fun and as a learning project, and not written for the purposes of piracy.
 The author(s) encourage the user to support the original developers.
 No code has been obtained through decompiling, disassembling, or reverse-engineering the original program.

 Tested for Linux.
-Windows and MacOS support to come.
+Windows and MacOS support untested.

 ~~Check out my [Rust rewrite](https://github.com/mikomikotaishi/openjuice-rs).~~ No active development until this is finished; currently privated.